 Associate Professor of Counselling and Spiritual Care

 Kelvin teaches courses in counselling and spiritual care and has taught at MDC since the Winter of 2006.
 Kelvin’s academic and clinical training is in the fields of Counselling & Spiritual Care, and Marriage & Family Therapy.
 Kelvin’s teaching is informed by his experience as both a pastor and a psychotherapist.
 His pastoral experience includes two full-time pastorates and three interim ministries in churches affiliated the Canadian Baptists of Ontario and Quebec.
-Since 1995, Kelvin has focused on the work of counselling individuals, couples & families and has worked in both private practice and as a staff therapist within an agency setting.
-Kelvin continues to provide counselling to people when he is not teaching at MDC.
+Between 1991 and the winter of 2022, Kelvin’s clinical work included counselling individuals, couples & families as well as the clinical supervision of graduate students.
+Kelvin’s current work is focused on teaching, clinical supervision, as well as research and writing.

 Kelvin is married to Jan and they have three adult children.

-Lastly, Kelvin is interested in the interface of faith, spirituality and theology with the practice of spiritual care and counselling.
+- The interface of faith, spirituality and theology and its relationship to ethical practice. with the practice of spiritual care and counselling.
 This research is less theoretical than it is focused on the in-the-moment use of religious and spiritual interventions in counselling.
-His reflections on his work with children who experience sleep disturbances are also contributing to his third research interest.

 Recent Lectures and Conference Papers: